Load data from cloud storage: Google Cloud Storage

 A database is a repository for your data.
 The data is stored in tables that you can manage and query.
 A schema is a logical grouping of database objects, such as tables and views.
 For example, a schema might contain the database objects required for a specific application.
 For more information, see Databases, Tables and Views - Overview.

-1. In the open worksheet, place your cursor in the CREATE OR REPLACE DATABASE line, enter a name for your database and an optional comment, then select Run.
-For example:
+1. In the open worksheet, place your cursor in the USE DATABASE line, then select Run.

-2. Place your cursor in the CREATE OR REPLACE SCHEMA line, enter a name for your schema and an optional comment, then select Run.
-For example:
+3. Place your cursor in the USE SCHEMA IDENTIFIER line, then select Run.

-3. Place your cursor in the CREATE OR REPLACE TABLE lines, complete the table definition, add an optional comment, and select Run.
+4. Place your cursor in the CREATE TABLE lines, complete the table definition, add an optional comment, and select Run.
 For example, the following table contains six columns:

 (